 The trip destination will depend on the tide levels, the wind forecast and the strength of the group.
 Typical trips during the year include: Shawnigan Lake; Thetis Lakes; Somenos Lake and Richards Creek; Sooke Basin and Sooke River; Cowichan Bay and river delta; Chemainus River delta; Saanich Inlet and Finalyson Arm; Haro Straits – Dock Island, Portland Island, etc; Discovery and Chatham Islands.

-The Flatwater trips start with a meeting at the Clubhouse parking lot, usually at 9am.
+The Flatwater trips start with a meeting at the Clubhouse parking lot, usually at 8:30 am.
 Boats and paddlers are shifted around to minimize the number of vehicles needed, and any needed Club equipment is picked up.
-The usual trip length is 4-6 hours, and can cover from 10 – 20 kms – more usually the former.
+The usual trip length is 4-6 hours, and can cover from 10 – 20 kms.
 Trip leaders expect to be notified by the Thursday evening prior to the (day) trip by those planning to take part in order to know numbers, experience level and equipment requirements.